-- have been occupying the property for at least six months or, if the property is empty, have occupied it for at least six of the last 18 months; and - provide evidence that meets the following five criteria.

-1. Property type - You must:

-- a. be an owner-occupier; and - b. have either the freehold of the property or a lease with more than three years left to run.
+- · have been occupying the property for at least six months or, if the property is empty, occupied it for at least six of the last 18 months: and - provide evidence that meets the following five criteria. - 1.
+Property type you must: - a. be an owner-occupier; and - b. have either the freehold of the property or a lease with more than three years left to run.

 Or, you may be acting as a reluctant landlord (see page 6).
-Mortgage lenders or personal representatives may also be eligible - see the NTS guidance at https://www.hs2.org.uk/documents/collections/need-to-sell
+Mortgage lenders or personal representatives may also be eligible - see the NTS guidance at www.hs2.org.uk/documents/collections/need-to-sell/

 - 2. Location The NTS scheme is for properties that are likely to be substantially affected by the construction or operation of the railway.
-However, a property does not need to be a fixed distance from the route to qualify for the scheme. - 3.
+However, there is no fixed distance from the route within which a property must be situated. - 3.
 Effort to sell The property must have been marketed without success for at least three months, with no offers within 15% of its realistic unblighted asking price.

-4. No prior knowledge - You must have bought your property before the initial preferred route for each phase of HS2 was announced.

-There may be cases where you bought your property, or a lease was completed, after the initial announcement of the route, but you were not aware of the proposals or that the property would be within a certain distance of the route.
-In these cases, you must provide evidence to show that you could not have known the possible impact of HS2.

-5. Compelling reason to sell - You must provide evidence of a compelling (convincing) reason to sell your property now, or that you would be put under an unreasonable burden in the next three years if you were unable to sell your property.
+- 4. No prior knowledge You must have bought your property before the initial preferred route for each phase of HS2 was announced.
+For Phase 2b, this is 28 January 2013 or 7 July 2016 (the proposal of the M18 route through South Yorkshire only). - 5.
+There may be cases where you bought your property, or a lease was completed after the initial announcement of the route, but where you were not aware of the proposals or that the property would be within a certain distance of the route.
+In these cases, you can provide evidence to show that you could not have known the possible impact of HS2. - 6.
+Compelling reason to sell You must provide evidence of a compelling (convincing) reason to sell your property now, or that you would be put under an unreasonable burden in the next three years if you were unable to sell your property.